chdharm/TopPackApp/README.md

 # TopPackApp
-It's an assignment , done in free time for my friend.
+It's an assignment.
+Done it.
+Needs some refactoring.
+Use Node JS, KOA JS.